PentaChain/pentachain-network/README.md

 The Listings & Liquidity Allocation (50,000,000 PENTA) is reserved for exchange integrations, liquidity provisioning, and strategic ecosystem expansion.

 Treasury-managed allocations may be utilized for liquidity events, ecosystem incentives, or future token distribution programs, subject to governance and compliance requirements.
+The treasury contract is non-upgradeable and contains no self-destruct functionality.

 ### Mining Parameters